stevenjpr/stevenjpr/HumanUserGuide.md

 ### What are some things that people might misunderstand about you that you should clarify?
 * *Think of some labels people may apply to you.
 Tell us why those are wrong.*

+I tend to be a generally quiet person, which I've been told is sometimes interpreted as either I'm not interested or disengaged.
+I am paying attention and am engaged.
+I guess it just doesn't always show.

+Ever since the work from home thing started last year, I've tended to not join the various social Teams meetings.
+This doesn't mean that I'm not friendly or that I don't like people.
+I'm just a classic blue person (from Insights from training) that gets re-energized by quiet instead of social gatherings.
+I've found that the social time I get befor and after meetings throughout the day is enough for me.

 ## About my colleagues

 ### What qualities do you particularly value in your colleagues?